Eboreg/slida/README.md

                         One or more transitions NOT to use
 ```

 `--transitions` and `--exclude-transitions` govern which effects will be used for transitioning between images.
+The full list of transitions is available in `slida.transitions.TRANSITION_PAIRS`.
 Explicit exclusion overrides explicit inclusion.
-The full list of transitions is available in `slida.transitions.TRANSITION_PAIRS`.
+However, there is one special case: `--transitions all` on the command line overrides all other transition settings and simply includes all of them.

 Press `?` in the GUI for keyboard mapping info.